zebbra/neops-docs/pdoc-md/neops.core.provider.base.base.md

 # neops.core.provider.base.base
 ## NeopsBaseProvider
-Description of the base run cycle for a provider
+The base neops provider contains all methods and required data processing for a concrete provider.
+To create a new provider, either extend this NeopsBaseProvider or a concrete provider

 ----------
 ### JSON Schema